BellowingButcher/pseudoCode/pseudocode.md

 4. User must enjoy time or effort was useless.

 5. User must turn off car and controller or they will waste the batteries.

+---
+Ideas for EventListeners - Use the AbortSignal to stop your motors from running when loss of connections.